 For generations, the Corgis and Aussies most prized for breeding were those which could work confidently alongside their human handlers and learn a wide range of commands.

-Which means their mixed breed offspring are also likely to possess a quick mind which readily seeks out cues from its human owners.
+This means their mixed breed offspring are also likely to possess a quick mind which readily seeks out cues from its human owners.
 They’re going to be responsive, adaptable and charmingly observant.

-So you might assume the Corgi Australian Shepherd mix is a snap to train.
+So, you might assume the Corgi Australian Shepherd mix is a snap to train.
 Unfortunately, the training process is not always straightforward.

 While their prodigious intelligence most definitely works in the breed’s favor, their headstrong personality and tendency for boredom might mean you’ll need to be creative.